Gods-of-Bigdata/SS_yab/README.md

 Also you need to import ```dashboard.ndjson``` into Kibana (Saved objects).

 Redis:
-If u did that config part, should already be runnig; if not:
+If you did that config part, should already be runnig; if not:
 ```
 $ sudo systemctl start redis.service
 ```